EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 Equisoft Board of Directors, the last paragraph of which reports on Ms.
 Sussman's September 2, 2010 demand letter and provides Mr. Synnott's assessment regarding the probability of litigation.
-Equisoft has withheld the entire document --- the final paragraph on work product and attorney-client privilege grounds and the rest because it is irrelevant to the subject lawsuit.
+Equisoft has withheld the entire document---the final paragraph on work product and attorney-client privilege grounds and the rest because it is irrelevant to the subject lawsuit.